-Do you feel that chill in the air?
-Well, me neither ... this is Orlando, after all!
-But believe it or not, Halloween season is just around the corner.
-The most creative minds at Universal Orlando have been brewing up new houses and scare zones to haunt you like never before for Halloween Horror Nights 29 — select nights from Sept.
+It's that scary time of year again!
+Fog is in the air, and your worst nightmares are wreaking havoc inside Universal Studios Florida for Halloween Horror Nights.
+The most creative minds at Universal Orlando have brewed up new houses and scare zones to haunt you like never before on select nights from Sept.
 6 to Nov.
-2, 2019!
+2, 2019.

 For many years running, Halloween Horror Nights Orlando has won Amusement Today's Golden Ticket Award for Best Halloween Experience.
 To get you ready for the nation's premier scare event, we bring you everything you need to know about Universal Orlando's Halloween Horror Nights 29.
-While we await more details about this year’s houses (psst, Stranger Things is returning!) and scare zones, check out our guide to learn what you should expect and how to navigate this popular event!
-As soon we get the details, we’ll update you here, so stay tuned.
+We were lucky to attend a couple nights of the event so we could share all of the terrifying details.
+Check out our guide to learn what you should expect and how to navigate this popular event!

 Halloween Horror Nights 29 Dates & Best Times to Visit